 STRUCTURE: Any object constructed on the ground.
 Structure includes buildings, decks, towers, signs, and other similar objects.
 Structure does not include paved areas, vegetative landscaping materials, unless specified in the Ordinance.

-TEMPORARY CAMPGROUNDS: Campgrounds for overnight lodging of twenty (20) or more people for three (3) days consecutively or cumulatively in a calendar year.
+TEMPORARY CAMPGROUNDS: Campgrounds for overnight lodging of twenty (20) or more people for three (3) days or more consecutively or cumulatively in a calendar year.

 TEMPORARY MERCHANTS: A temporary use established for a fixed period of time for the retail sale of seasonal products, including, but not limited to, food, Christmas trees, live plants, and event merchandise.
 This use may or may not involve the construction or alteration of a building or structure.